xseine/dotbond-prototype/README.md

 ## Instructions

+Install dotbond as a global tool from nuget: [link](https://www.nuget.org/packages/xseine.DotBond/).<br/>
-To start the tool, run `dotnet tool run dotbond <path to .csproj>` in the terminal.
+To start the tool, run `dotbond` in the project directory or `dotbond <path to .csproj>` in the terminal.
 Currently just supports monorepo and it will try to automatically find the location of the front-end (Angular) root directory.
+You can use `BondPrototype` project from this repository or roll up your own.

 ## Features

-Quite a large feature list and the implementation is unfortunately somewhat complex and uses: RxNet, Roslyn, expression trees, advanced type rules and bi-directional visitor pattern.
+Quite a large feature list and the implementation is unfortunately somewhat complex and uses: RxNet, Roslyn, expression trees, advanced types and bi-directional visitor pattern.
 At least, the TypeScript compiler/AST was avoided.

 **All endpoint definitions are translated to the front-end.** <br/>
 Besides class properties, class methods are also translated, along with portions of `System` namespace that are most commonly used by the models: List methods, string methods and formatting, DateTime operations, etc.
 C# 10 (supported) has a richer syntax, which is in part impossible/too difficult to translate (in/ref/out, operator overloading, checked/unchecked), so apologies for these shortcomings.<br/>
-Generated RPC methods give a straightforward way of making calls to these endpoints.
+RPC methods are also provided for making calls to the endpoints.<br/>
+One of the pages in the demo is made to showcase capabilities of the translation engine, so give it a try.

 **Client queries** <br/>
 Client queries are queries defined on the front-end, and can be executed on the server (_preferably_), client or on both.